 Lectures during our tours

 All our tours are accompanied by an academic ‘trip scholar’ as well as local guides.
 The local guide or guides provide the day-to-day guiding on our tours, whilst the trip lecturer will give regular lectures on his/her specialist subject throughout to provide an academic overview.
-Lectures/talks usually last 30-40 minutes including questions and answers (if applicable).
+Lectures/talks usually last 30-45 minutes plus questions and answers (if applicable).
 These are generally held in the evenings before dinner and attendance is optional.
 We don’t usually specify before travel which days the lectures will be given (for operational reasons) but guests can expect them roughly every other day as a minimum, with some lecturers giving some kind of talk or presentation more frequently.

 Start your holiday early with a hotel stay in Dubrovnik

 For those with more time, we highly recommend spending some time in Dubrovnik before your cruise to explore at your leisure or relax on the coast.
 There is also a greater choice of flights and times if not travelling on a Sunday.
 There are a few small places to stay in the old city itself, and a wide selection of hotels and resorts nearby on the coast.
 Favourite hotels include the 4* Pucic Palace in the heart of the old town, the boutique St Joseph’s, set in a beautifully restored 16th century building, and the 5* Grand Villa Argentina which is located at the waterfront with its own private beach, yet only a 10 minute walk from the old city gates.
 Do let us know if you would like us to make a recommendation and give you a quote.

 Extend your stay in Croatia with a hotel stay in Split